mahmoud-elmakki/mahmoud-elmakki/README.md

 ### Hi there 👋

+#### I, am Mahmoud Salah Eldin, Thank you for your visit!

+Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, with +3 years of experience and continues learning.
+Running my own Artifitial intelligence organization in Sudan, Seeking to advance career as a Software and AI Developer.

 <!--
 **hotasalah/hotasalah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.